Providing Excellent Dental Care Is Our Objective

 How Many Dental Exams?

-While insurance companies usually pay for only 2 visits, your insurance coverage should not determine your dental care needs.
+While insurance companies usually pay for 2 visits, your insurance coverage should not determine your healthcare needs.
 There are connections being made between oral health and systemic diseases, such as diabetes, heart disease and now, Alzheimer’s disease.
 Diabetes sufferers cannot fight bacteria well, so they are prone to having gum disease, the leading cause of tooth loss.
 Besides tooth decay and gum disease, we can identify early signs of oral cancer, deterioration in fillings and crowns, and hairline tooth fractures.

 Your Oral Health

-Poor oral health—particularly in seniors—can also result in serious global health consequences.
+Poor oral health—particularly in seniors—can also result in serious consequences.
 The bacteria from the mouth may enter your bloodstream, resulting in endocarditis, an infection of the heart valves and parts of the inside lining of the heart muscle.
 While uncommon, this condition can be very serious.

 People taking medications for their heart or blood pressure also need to be wary of tooth decay and gum disease, as some treatments cause dry mouth; less saliva in the mouth means less protection.